AILucifer99/Lyrics-Insight-Studio/README.md

 # Lyrics Insight Studio - Retrieval Augemented Generation for Music
-LyricsInsightStudio 🎵✨ | Unlocking the Heart of Music with Retrieval-Augmented Generation.
+Lyrics Insight Studio 🎵✨ - Unlocking the Heart of Music with Retrieval-Augmented Generation.
 Dive deep into lyrics, discover hidden meanings, and craft melodies that resonate.
 Where technology meets creativity, one verse at a time. 🎤🚀

 ## The components for the Web Application